 Final Word: Do I Need Bluehost With WordPress?

 You do not need Bluehost to use WordPress.
-Any host meeting WordPress’s server requirements, PHP 8.1+, MySQL 8.0+, and SSL, will run it.
-What Bluehost offers is a well-integrated starting point: one-click WordPress install, a beginner-friendly dashboard, free domain for the first year, and 24/7 support on every plan.
+Any host meeting the server requirements, PHP 8.1+, MySQL 8.0+, and SSL, will run it without issues.
+What Bluehost offers is a well-integrated starting point with one-click WordPress install, a beginner-friendly dashboard, a free domain for the first year, and 24/7 support on every plan.
+If Bluehost fits your needs, you can start your WordPress journey with Bluehost directly.
+Once your account is set up, our guide on how to add a domain to Bluehost walks through the nameserver update and DNS propagation process step by step.